strolch-li/strolch-website/content/development/maven-archetypes.md

 ## Maven Archetypes

 Maven offers archetypes to generate new projects.
 Strolch offers the following archetypes, to create new projects:

 * [li.strolch.mvn.archetype.main](/development/main-class-app) for Java main class applications
 * [li.strolch.mvn.archetype.webapp](/development/web-app) for Java Web based applications using REST and Polymer 1.x as the frontend.
+* [li.strolch.mvn.archetype.plc](/plc/example-set-up) for Strolch PLC projects.

 To use the archetypes, clone the archetypes repository and install it locally: